 Coral identification can be confusing for beginners.
-That is why we created the Coral Hub and its associated resources – the Coral Finder Toolkit.
+That is why we created the Coral Hub and its associated resources – the Coral Finder Toolki7 2.0.
 What follows is our recommended recipe for cutting through the confusion and building your coral identification capacity.
-We call it our learning pathway.

 Recommended Learning Pathway

-Learn the see the genera and the species will come
+Learn to see the genera and the species will come

 Outlined below is our approach to the basics of coral identification.
 The Coral Finder acts as a translator between the observations you make underwater and formal scientific knowledge.
-It does this by providing direct links to the Coral Hub’s most relevant learning resources.
 This is how it works:

 - Record your coral observations underwater using the Coral Finder noting the Coral Finder page number and the genus name.
 If possible take 2 photos – wide angle and close up using a scale bar.

 - After your dive use the reference code (next to the genus name in the Coral Finder) to explore your IDs in Corals of the World.
 Note: The three-volume Corals of the World reference series is becoming increasingly out of date and will be replaced by an online version (www.coralsoftheworld.com), due in 2015.

 So how do you get to the point where you are confident to carry out the above identification workflow?
 The best way is to attend a Coral Finder Workshop because they provide mentorship to go with the tools we are about to describe.
 However the motivated person can easily teach themselves the basics using the following learning pathway:

 - Read the How to Use & Glossary sections of the Coral Finder.